MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/administer/install.md

 > [!IMPORTANT]
 >
-> The template files contain two solution templates.
+> The template files contain two solutions.
 You need to install both to your prepared environment:
 >
 > - **SAP Base solution** contains the base Power Platform components required for the SAP Procurement solutions.
 The base solution also supports other SAP-related solutions that will be released later.
-> - **SAP Procurement solution template** contains Power Platform components specific to the procure-to-pay process domain.
+> - **SAP Procurement solution** contains Power Platform components specific to the procure-to-pay process domain.

-## Install the SAP Base solution template
+## Install the SAP Base solution

 1. In the _Power Apps Maker Portal_, select the developer (sandbox) _environment_ that you want to install the solutions in and then select the **Solutions** menu option.